Best Times to Visit Aruba

 Frequently Asked Questions

-How safe is Aruba, and are there any specific safety concerns I should be aware of?
+Are there any specific safety concerns I should be aware of in Aruba?

-Aruba is generally a very safe island, but like any tourist destination, it's wise to take precautions.
-Keep your valuables secure, especially on the beach, and be aware of your surroundings, particularly at night.
-Stick to well-lit and populated areas, and don't hesitate to ask locals for advice or directions.
+Aruba is generally a very safe destination, but like anywhere, it's wise to exercise common sense.
+Keep valuables secure, especially on crowded beaches, and be aware of your surroundings, particularly at night.
+The biggest 'danger' you might encounter is the strong Caribbean sun, so pack plenty of high-SPF sunscreen and stay hydrated!

 Ready to Plan Your Trip?